 Additionally, innovations in smart and active packaging technologies, such as antimicrobial films and RFID-enabled tracking, will enhance product safety and supply chain efficiency.
 The expansion of food delivery services, pharmaceuticals, and high-performance industrial packaging will further drive demand for advanced packaging film solutions.

-Tier 1 companies comprise market leaders capturing significant market share in global market.
+Tier 1 companies comprise market leaders capturing significant market share in packaging films market.
 These market leaders are characterized by high production capacity and a wide product portfolio.
 These market leaders are distinguished by their extensive expertise in manufacturing across multiple packaging formats and a broad geographical reach, underpinned by a robust consumer base.

 They provide a wide range of series including recycling and manufacturing utilizing the latest technology and meeting the regulatory standards providing the highest quality.
 Prominent companies within tier 1 include Berry Global, Mondi Group, Ampac Holdings.